environet/environet/README.md

 Based on the input data a base64 encoded signature will be generated, which can be used in the Authorization header of any api request.

+### Exporting database

+Command: `./environet dist database export`

+Description:
+This commands exports the database content of the distribution node to a file under data/export folder.
+The filename of the exported file will be written to the console after successful export.